-These mushrooms are everything you hope they’ll be: crisp at the edges, fragrant with thyme and garlic, and buttery all over.
+These mushrooms are everything you hope they’ll be: crisp at the edges, fragrant with thyme and garlic, and doused in olive oil and white wine.
 This recipe is easily doubled — but don’t plan on leftovers.

-This sweet and sour German-inspired, healthy Christmas side dish cooks quickly on the stovetop and boasts an apple trifecta: cubed Gala, sweet cider, and cider vinegar.
-And the bright red tangle of spiced cabbage on the plate only adds to the holiday cheer.
+This sweet and sour German-inspired, healthy Christmas side dish cooks first on the stovetop, then continues in the oven.
+It boasts apple two ways: quartered tart apple and cider vinegar.
+And the bright red tangle of cinnamon and clove-spiced cabbage on the plate only adds to the holiday cheer.

 Swiss chard, the more delicate, not-so-bitter sister of kale, has been known to grow through winter snow.
-It shines in this easy Italian Christmas contorni (side dish) recipe that naturally boasts shades of red and green, with notes of sweetness from golden raisins, and crunch from toasted pine nuts.
+It shines in this easy Italian-style Christmas contorni (side dish) recipe that naturally boasts shades of red and green, and has a light kick of heat from red pepper flakes.

 Poppin’ in the oven: Savory Christmas breads